The PTI program in Architectural Drafting is designed to help you prepare for a career as a versatile architectural designer.

 - Our curriculum is a balance between hands-on education and theory providing you with the skills employers demand.

-- PTI teaches not just skills but the ability to know the impact of what you are drafting or designing
+- PTI teaches you not only the CAD software skills, but the knowledge of what you are drafting or designing

 - At PTI's CAD program you will learn many important software applications that employers are looking for.
 You will learn drafting software such as AutoCAD and MicroStation as well as the leading design software most used in industry.

-- We teach Architectural design software such as Revit Architecture, Revit MEP, Revit Structure and In-Roads.
+- We teach Architectural design software such as Revit Architecture, Revit MEP, Revit Structure and Civil 3D.

 More about this program